famoser/docs/docs/develop/books/code complete.md

-# Develop software

-## software development process
+# Software development process

-use construction site analogy
+construction site analogy

 - skyscraper needs different approach than simple shed
 - to rebuild a house with a different architecture is expensive